jagprog5/choose/readme.md

 # Matching

 Rather than specifying how tokens are terminated, the tokens themselves can be matched for.
-A match and each match group forms a token.
+A match and each match group form a token.

 <table>
 <tr>